What to do if your bicycle is stolen

 What to do if you spot your bike

-If you are sure its yours call the police on 999 or 101, or if you are in London, send an email to email@example.com.
-The London police Cycle Task Force is a specailised police unit that is experinced at tackling online sales of stolen bikes.
+If you are sure its yours call the police on 999 or 101, or if you are in London, send an email to firstname.lastname@example.org.
+The London police Cycle Task Force is a specialised police unit that is experienced at tackling online sales of stolen bikes.